Buffalo shooting latest example of targeted racial violence

 “Count the number of sympathy cards and flowers, prayers and thoughts that have been extended to the victims of mass shootings, to the victims of racialized violence,” he said.
 “Do we really need (politicians) showing up to our places of worship to help bury our folks and do nothing to stop the carnage?”

+In Buffalo on Monday, state Assembly Majority Leader Crystal Peoples-Stokes, whose district includes the city, demanded a different response after this shooting.

+“There are a lot of people in this community who are hurting because they know that ‘justice for all’ is not specific enough,” said Peoples-Stokes, who is Black.
+“Sometimes people get left out of that justice.
+This can’t happen this time.”

 Farrington reported from Tallahassee, Florida.
-Associated Press writer Carolyn Thompson contributed from Buffalo.
+Associated Press writer Carolyn Thompson contributed from Buffalo and Associated Press writer Jennifer Peltz contributed from New York City.

 Hajela and Morrison are based in New York City and are members of the AP’s Race and Ethnicity team.
 Follow them on Twitter: twitter.com/dhajela and twitter.com/aaronlmorrison